-On March 1, not even two years later, the booth rental salon closed its doors.
+On Dec.
+5, two years later, the booth rental salon closed its doors.

 We could not have survived this challenge without many years of education and input from your team.
 We could not have recovered so well without the MIKAL software.